intrablock/pybullet_rendering/README.md

 python qpanda3d_gui.py
 python vtk_gui.py
 ```
-Note: Texture is not renderered with vtk for now.
+Note: As texture is not supported by RenderingPlugin, read on your own.
+objloader.py is borrowed from https://github.com/yarolig/OBJFileLoader